 There are many partially distributed companies that have successfully integrated a remote workforce.
 You may want to ask about remote onboarding in the interview process.
 If the company indicates that their remote onboarding process is air-tight, you’ll be set up for success.

 For example, I worked for a company where I was the only remote employee, and onboarding was non-existent.
-Unfortunately, I forgot to ask about onboarding as a remote employee, and I ended up paying for it, I didn’t hit my goals as fast as I should have.
+Unfortunately, I forgot to ask about employee onboarding as a remote worker, and I ended up paying for it, I didn’t hit my goals as fast as I should have.
+Just like setting smart blogging goals, it pays dividends to have thoughtful consideration around onboarding.

-I would highly suggest reading some of those Q&A’s.
-You’ll get insights into how remote companies work, how they started, where their HQ is (if they have one), and the breakdown of remote vs. non-remote employees.
-Big hint: most of the interviews are with HR directors and VPs of HR― great people to reach out to if you’re serious about a specific company.
+I would highly suggest reading some Q&A’s with remote companies You’ll get insights into how remote companies work, how they started, where their HQ is (if they have one), and the breakdown of remote vs. non-remote employees.
+Big hint: most of the interviews you’ll find out there are with HR directors and VPs of HR― great people to reach out to if you’re serious about a specific company.

 Knowing the remote community is a huge step towards getting a remote job.
 Most people give up because remote companies are hard to find.
 So clap it up, at this point you’re a remote job market hacker!